roots for the uneven bars, the horizontal bar and the horse lie in Germany,

 therefore their name “Roman rings”.
 (R.

 the VIII Olympic Games in Paris in 1924, the

 apparatus appeared in the Olympic programme for the

-first time.
+first time as an individual apparatus.
 Rings with a relatively big diameter hang

 on a massive wooden trestle.

 Rotation threads to put the rings on were not known

 yet.
 Finals at every apparatus were not common either,

 the single presentations in the all around competition